 The Compensation Committee sets the compensation for each of our Named Executive Officers and other senior executives.
 It establishes the financial metrics for performance-based awards based on Akamai's operating plans and long-term strategy approved by the Board and then assesses performance against those targets in later years.
-For NEOs other than our CEO, the Compensation Committee reviews his evaluation of Dr. Leighton's direct reports' performance against their MBOs and establishes the payout determination.
-The full Board makes the determination of our CEO's performance against his goals.
+For NEOs other than our CEO, the Compensation Committee reviews Dr. Leighton's evaluation of his direct reports' performance and establishes compensation levels and opportunities.
+The full Board makes the determination of our CEO's performance when setting his compensation levels and opportunities.